Riku-Laine/Kannu-presis/Opintokyselyn tulokset.md

 ===========
 left: 40%

-- Clarity of name of the new programs has been quite good, mean of answers $\approx$ 4.25.
+- Clarity of name of the new programs has been quite good, mean of answers was $\approx$ 4.25.
-- Communication hasn't been that succesful as the mean of answers was $\approx$ 3.15.
-It is also notable that one in three respondents (33.3%) claimed they couldn't find info easily.
+- Communication hasn't been that succesful as one in three respondents (33.3%) claimed they couldn't find info easily.

 ***